-The report, a periodic update requested by the UN General Assembly on progress towards the Millennium Development Goals, shows that the crisis is also having a major impact on human development across the country.
-At least three million of Syria’s 22 million people have been pushed into poverty by the crisis, while the country’s extreme poverty rate has climbed at least back to 8% after having been virtually zeroed by 2007.
+The report, a periodic update requested by the United Nations General Assembly (UNGA) on progress towards the Millennium Development Goals, shows that the crisis is also having a major impact on human development across the country.
+At least three million of Syria’s 22 million people have been pushed into poverty by the crisis, while the country’s extreme poverty rate has climbed at least back to 8 percent after having been virtually zeroed by 2007.
 School enrolment rates have plunged and access to health care has also significantly reduced.

 “It is important to understand the depth and breadth of the development impact of the Syria crisis,” said Ms. Bahous.
 “When peace comes this will be the baseline from which we will all work to support recovery.”

-All told, the report shows that many Arab countries are off the path to reach many important MDGs.
+The report also shows that many Arab countries are off the path to reach many important MDGs.
 Overall the region lags behind on important targets, particularly those related to nutrition, food security, access to water and sanitation, and child and maternal mortality.